 The re module implements regular expressions in Python.
 The function re.compile() takes in a regular expression string and returns a corresponding pattern object, which has methods for determining if and how other strings match the pattern.
-For example, the search() method returns None for a string that doesn't match, and a match object for a string that does.
+For example, the search() method returns None for a string that doesn't match, and a match object for a string that does (more on these later).